srl3630/FGSM_Defense/README.md

 1. Open the `Computer_Vision_Project.ipynb` in Google Colab.
 2. Go to **Runtime** -> **Change runtime type**.
 3. Select **GPU** as the hardware accelerator (an L4 GPU was used for development and is highly recommended for training the Autoencoders).
+4. Hit "Run all", and the notebook should run with no interaction required.

 ### 2. Kaggle Dataset Download
 The notebook automatically downloads the required **GTSRB - German Traffic Sign Recognition Benchmark** dataset directly from Kaggle using the `kagglehub` library.
 No manual API setup or credentials are required.